Danna Paola

-Danna Paola Rivera Munguía (born June 23, 1995), known mononymously as Danna and formerly as Danna Paola, is a Mexican singer and actress.
-She gained popularity as a child actress and singer, starring in numerous television projects throughout her early childhood and adolescence.

-Danna played the lead role in the children's telenovela Amy, la niña de la mochila azul and gained further recognition after starring in the teen drama series Atrévete a soñar in 2009.
-She provided the Latin American Spanish voice for Rapunzel in the Disney animated film Tangled and recorded the Spanish-language version of its soundtrack.
-She also gained prominence for her portrayal of Lucrecia "Lu" Montesinos in the Spanish teen drama series Élite, distributed by Netflix.
+Danna Paola Rivera Munguía (born 23 June 1995), known mononymously as Danna and formerly as Danna Paola, is a Mexican singer and actress.
+She began her career as a child actress and singer, starring in numerous television projects.
+She achieved early recognition as the protagonist of the children's telenovela Amy, la niña de la mochila azul and later rose to greater fame for her starring role in the 2009 teen telenovela Atrévete a soñar.
+Her prominence grew with her Latin American Spanish dubbing of Rapunzel in Disney's 2010 animated film Tangled, for which she recorded the Spanish-language soundtrack.
+She gained international recognition for portraying Lucrecia "Lu" Montesinos in the Netflix Spanish teen drama series Élite.

 Early life

 Danna Paola Rivera Munguía was born and raised in Mexico City.
 She is the daughter of Patricia Munguía and Juan José Rivera Arellano, the former singer of Grupo Ciclón and Los Caminantes.
 Her parents divorced during her childhood.
 She has an older sister, Vania Rivera Munguía.